 - Marlborough St Mary’s prides itself on inclusivity and the care and respect shown by the children to others.

-- The school works to a two yearly topic plan.
+- The school works to a annual topic plan.
 Our topic of ‘What Makes Britain Great’ looks at key institutions in Great Britain and the history of great British figures.
 We also celebrate the wonderful diversity in Britain.